 First, what is a good responsibility definition for kids?

 When talking to your kids about responsibility, you should be empowering them to take ownership.
-It is the idea that responsibility for something means we are in charge of that.
+It is the idea that having a sense of responsibility for something means we are in charge of that.
 We have to live up our responsibility by doing what we should do- by doing what is right and needs to be done.
 Being responsible means that people know they can count on you.

 A lot of parents feel that rewarding responsible behavior reinforces the wrong ideas, but the reward is what most of us are after.
 When we work, we are going after the paycheck.
 When we cook, we want a good tasting and healthful meal.
 Our children are no different.
-So when they do something awesome, acknowledge it and reward it, even if it’s just with frugal rewards such as a hug or a used book.
+So when they do something awesome, acknowledge it and reward it, even if it’s just with frugal rewards such as a compliment on a job well done, a hug, or a used book.
 The idea of rewarding your child when they make responsible decisions, is to teach kids that responsibility is desirable.
+Even high school kids like to hear when they have done a good job or made good choices.

 Caring for a Pet

-Caring for the family pet can be a great way to teach responsibility.
+Caring for the family pet can be a great way to teach responsibility at a young age.
 Explain that your pet depends on your child in much the same way that your child depends on you.
 Not only will your child feel important and grown up, but she or he will also develop a close bond with your family’s pet which is only achieved by caring for that animal.
+Young children will need direction and follow up ensure they are caring for their pets well.
+It may be a good idea to help them create a chart with daily expectations they can check off.
+Pets can be one of the most rewarding ways to learn a sense of personal responsibility.

 Open a Bank Account